Quasi-Equivalence of Width and Depth of Neural Networks: Introduction

 \section{Introduction}

-Recently, deep learning \cite{b1, b2} has become the mainstream \ff{approach }of machine learning and achieved the state-of-the-art performance in many important \ff{tasks} ~\cite{b3, b4, b5,b6}.
-One of the key reasons that accounts for the successes of deep learning is the increased depth, which allows a hierarchical representation of features.
+Over the past years, deep learning \citep{b1, b2} has become the mainstream approach of machine learning and achieved the state-of-the-art performance in many important tasks \citep{b3, kumar2016ask, b5,b6}.
+One of the key reasons that accounts for the success of deep learning is the increased depth, which allows a hierarchical representation of features.
 There are a number of papers dedicated to explaining why deep networks are better than shallow ones.
-Encouraging progresses have been made along this direction.
-The idea to show the superiority of deep networks is basically to find a special family of functions that are very hard to be approximated by a shallow network but easy to be approximated by a deep network, or that a deep network can express more complicated functions than a wide network using some complexity measure ~\cite{b7, b8, b9, b10, b11, b12, montufar2014number, b14}.
-For example, in ~\cite{b11} a special class of radial functions was constructed \ff{so that} a one-hidden-layer network needs to use an exponential number of neurons to do a good approximation, but a two-hidden-layer network just needs a polynomial number of neurons.
-With the number of linear regions as the complexity measure, Montufar \textit{et al.} \cite{montufar2014number} showed that the number of linear regions grows exponentially with the depth of a network but only polynomially with the width of a network.
-In ~\cite{b14}, a topological measure was utilized to characterize the complexity of functions.
-It was shown that deep networks can represent functions of \ff{a }much higher complexity than what the shallow counterparts can.
-Although both theoretical insights and real-world applications suggest that deep networks are better than shallow ones, the width effects of networks are also increasingly recognized.
+Encouraging progress has been made along this direction.
+The idea to show the superiority of deep networks is basically to find a special family of functions that are very hard to be approximated by a shallow network but easy to be approximated by a deep network, or that a deep network can express complicated functions that a wide network could not \citep{b7, cohen2016expressive, b10, eldan2016power, montufar2014number, b14}.
+For example, in \cite{eldan2016power}, a special class of radial functions was constructed so that a one-hidden-layer network needs to use an exponential number of neurons to obtain a good approximation, but a two-hidden-layer network only requires a polynomial number of neurons for the same purpose.
+With the number of linear regions as the complexity measure, \cite{montufar2014number} showed that the number of linear regions grows exponentially with the depth of a network but only polynomially with the width of a network.
+In \cite{b14}, a topological measure was utilized to characterize the complexity of functions.
+Then, it was shown that deep networks can represent more complex functions than what the shallow counterparts express. \ff{Besides, width-bounded but depth-unbounded universal approximators were also developed \citep{lu2017expressive,lin2018resnet,fan2018sparse} in analogy to the depth-bounded but width-unbounded universal approximators \citep{b15, b16}}.